What to Expect at Worship

 Markham Lutheran uses a liturgy based on ancient patterns and rituals: a feast for mind, body and soul.
 It is ecumenical yet distinctively Lutheran.

 Our services are multisensory.
 We experience God’s presence through the bodily senses and all that it means to be human.
-We delight in God’s beauty through seeing symbols such as cross and candles and the colors in the windows above the altar, banners, paraments and flowers; tasting bread and wine; smelling incense; hearing scripture, music and silence; clasping hands as we share the peace; and using our bodies to cross ourselves, kneel, stand, sit, bow and process.
+We delight in God’s beauty through seeing symbols such as cross and candles and the colors in the windows above the altar, banners, paraments and flowers; tasting bread and wine; smelling flowers and sometimes incense; hearing scripture, music and silence; clasping hands as we share the peace; and using our bodies to cross ourselves, kneel, stand, sit, bow and process.

 Our liturgies are also contemplative.
 In the midst of busy urban life and near-constant connection to cell phones and computers, we treasure some time away to gather in sacred space for silence and reflection.

 Our worship is user-friendly.
 Our service most resembles a Roman Catholic mass or an Episcopal liturgy.
 Whatever your background, our service bulletin tells you exactly what's going on so you can participate at whatever level you are comfortable.

 Sermons are relevant to contemporary lives, issues and struggles.
-They make ancient texts fresh for today.
+They show how ancient texts are fresh for today.

 Our services use organ, piano and, occasionally, guitar, and rhythm instruments.
 Most often we sing traditional hymns--supplemented with other styles, particularly when they reflect the scriptures and themes for a given Sunday.